ronadarabi/sonics/README.md

 # Sonics
 Sonics is a project where I explore converting data into music.
-While many of these ideas came from many sources, and I do not claim them as my own, the execution is uniquely mine.
+Many of these ideas came from different sources, and I do not claim them as my own, but the execution is mine.
+My goal is to gain experience with various music programming languages and toy around with this unique representation of data.

+## Time

+### Details and thoughts
+* General process
+  * JS Date Object used for display and for melody/bass line
+  * Melody = ASCII code of Day of Week abbreviation and the time (e.g. Sunday(=S=83) at 15:45:46 -->  83154546)
+  * Bass = date (e.g. 01/01/2000 --> 01012000)
+  * I then used the below conversions to determine the scale and notes.
+  * The melody updates every 2 seconds.
+Ideally, it would update every second but I found this tempo to be faster than I wanted (maybe I'll change it).
+* This was my first project.
+I used Tone.js.
+    * I did not find the documentation to be very helpful or accessible for a first-time user.
+    * Selection of instruments was limited.
+    * I would consider using again with React (which I also have no experience with).
+* I was inspired by Aiza Lab.

-### Time
+### Conversions
 I used the following chart to convert digits to notes.

 | Major Scale  | 0 |  1 |  2 |  3 |  4 |  5 |  6 | 7 | 8 | 9 |